Aflaungos/A72-Hidden-Mods/README.md

 2. Open the magisk app and go to modules
 3. Click the "Install from storage" button and select the .zip you just downloaded

-> Note: It should only be used on the Galaxy M23 (SM-M236B) running the corresponding android security patch version as written in the releases.
-Trying on other devices is at your own risk.<br/>The changes are always reversable, by simply removing the module in magisk.
+> Note: It should only be used on the Galaxy M23/F23 (SM-M236B/SM-E236B) running the corresponding android security patch version as written in the releases. <br/>The changes are always reversile, by simply removing the module in magisk.

 ### Troubleshooting:
-- If camera app crashes (or other issues like error on 64MP mode) please clear camera app data.
+- If camera app crashes (or other issues like error on 50MP mode) please clear camera app data.
 - If system apps start crashing, boot into your Recovery and on
   <details open>
   <summary>Stock recovery</summary>